-This game reinforces healthy habits.
-You will need two sheets, blankets or beach towels to spread out onto the floor.
-Label one of them: GOOD HABITS and the second one: BAD HABITS.
+You will need: two sheets, blankets, or beach towels to spread out onto the floor.
+Put a piece of paper on each, labeling one GOOD HABITS and the other one BAD HABITS.

-Call out a variety of habits to your children and the kids should run from one area to the next, standing in the area that correctly represents the good or bad habit that was named.
+Call out a variety of habits to your children and the kids should run from blanket to the other, standing in the area that correctly represents the good or bad habit that was named.
 Use the following list to get started, but feel free to add your own!

+- · Eat lots of vegetables

-Brush your teeth twice a day.
+- Brush your teeth twice a day

-Change clothes just once a week.
+- · Change clothes once a week

-Eat lots of sugary candy.
+- Eat lots of sugary candy

-Change your socks and underwear every day.
+- Change your socks and underwear every day

-Take a bath every night.
+- Take a bath every night

-Play in the dirt and forget to take a bath.
+- $\boldsymbol{\cdot}$ Play in the dirt and forget to take a bath

-Play outside in the fresh air.
+- · Play outside in the fresh air

-Get lots of rest at night.
+- Get lots of rest at night

-Eat lots of greasy, salty, crunchy snacks.
+- · Eat lots of greasy, salty, crunchy snacks

-Get exercise regularly.
+- Get exercise regularly

-Eat lots of fruit.
+- Eat lots of fruit

-Chew gum and drink pop everyday.
+- Chew gum and drink soda pop every day

-Use sunscreen when you go swimming.
+- Use sunscreen when you go swimming

-Wash your face every day when you wake up.
+- $\boldsymbol{\cdot}$ Wash your face every day when you wake up

-Refuse to eat any green vegetables.
+- · Refuse to eat any green vegetables

-Forget brushing your teeth, they look white enough!
+- Forget brushing your teeth

-Stay up super late to watch television.
+- · Stay up super late to watch television

-Clean your room.
+- Clean your room

-Play video games for a long, long time.
+- · Play video games for a long, long time

-Brush your hair.
+- Brush your hair

-Go for walks with mom and ad
+- · Go for walks with mom and dad

-Never exercise.
+- Never exercise

-Have fun playing and running with friends at school.
+- · Have fun playing and running with friends at school

-Go for bike rides with your family.
+- · Go for bike rides with your family